VincentGsell/GS.Bus/README.md

 	  - Bus dispatch message in only one backround thread.

-  - Now the code :
+  - here is an exemple app :

   this exemple show how to use the main feature of the bus : A subscription to a topic, and message send and delivery.
   Basically, we have 2 buttons : One simply send a message on topic "Test channel", the other create a thread.